Parshwa0409/GetSocial/README.md

 To use this application, follow these steps:

-1. [Describe any specific setup or configuration required before using the application, if applicable].

-2. Run `rails server` to start the server.
+1. Run `rails server` to start the server.

-3. [Describe how to access or interact with the application].
+2. Login / Sign-Up in the app & then start following other users to start interaction & enjoy the app.

 ## OAuth Configuration